Impact

 Risk and Exploitability

-The CVSS score is not provided, but the attack is feasible from any web page loaded in the vulnerable browser, making the risk a medium severity.
-The EPSS score is unavailable, indicating no public data on exploitation frequency.
+The CVSS score is 6.5, indicating a medium severity.
+The EPSS score is < 1%, indicating a very low but non‑zero likelihood of exploitation.
 The vulnerability is not listed in CISA KEV, suggesting no known large‑scale exploitation yet.
-The attack vector is remote via a malicious web page, requiring only that the victim visits a crafted site; no local context is needed.
+The attack is feasible from any web page loaded in the vulnerable browser, and the attack vector is remote via a malicious web page, requiring only that the victim visits a crafted site; no local context is needed.

 OpenCVE Enrichment